Understanding the Stan codebase - Part 2: Samplers

 • For HMC samplers, one part of the algorithm is always init_stepsize(), which initializes the stepsize of the leapfrog integrator before any MCMC transitions.

-In this post, we did not go into the details of the Hamiltonians and integrators.
-These have a key role in the NUTS transition, which will hopefully be studied in a future episode of this blog post series.
+• In this post, we did not go into the details of the Hamiltonians and integrators.
+These have a key role in the NUTS transition, and the details can be studied in the linked source code.